 Initially, we worked closely with filmmaker Edgar Hagen, producer Pascal Trächslin, and protagonist-turned-consultant Axel Lankenau to come up with ideas for the campaign.
 At the time, the circumstances of the pandemic made it difficult to convince potential partners to commit to a radical large-scale campaign focusing on personal encounters.
 The search for a charitable host organisation became a lot longer than ever before.

 In 2022, we worked with Moderner Kunstverein in Freiburg to refine and host the project, and we have since updated the proposals to launch the campaign with Mein Herz Lacht near Stuttgart.
-It has been a long journey, but the campaign will now be ready to launch in 2024 and will use an impact licence to bring this Swiss film to Germany for the first time.
+It has been a long journey, but the campaign will now be ready to launch in early 2025 and will use an impact licence to bring this Swiss film to Germany for the first time.

 What we want to change